jeffteeters/nwb_indexer/docs/installation.rst

 ................................

-To test the installation (separately from the cloned files downloaded), cd to a dirctory that does not contain the cloned nwbindexer directory, then type:
+To test the installation (separately from the cloned files downloaded), cd to a directory that does not contain the cloned nwbindexer directory, then type:

    $ ``pytest --pyargs nwbindexer``